ofabricio/capture/README.md

 ## Dashboard

-To access the dashboard go to `http://localhost:9000/dashboard`
+To access the dashboard go to `http://localhost:9001/`

-The path `/dashboard/**` is reserved, that means if your api has a path like that it will be ignored in favor of the dashboard.
-However, you can change the dashboard's name with `-dashboard`

 ##### Preview